 Adding a mix bus compressor last

 Mixing into the compressor and giving the mix movement and life makes it sound more interesting.
-If you don’t mix into compression then you probably shouldn’t add it later, leave that up to an experienced mastering engineer.
+If you don’t mix it into compression, then you probably shouldn’t add it later.
+Leave that up to an experienced mastering engineer.